ryoqun/price-action-analysis/2014y05m08d/eurusd-m5.md

 The high of the spike was close my profit target.
 However it didn't touch.

-After that, the market created extremely rare strong bear trend with whopping 140.0 pip.s move.
+After that, the market created extremely rare strong bear trend with whopping 140.0 pips move.